tamc/excel_to_code/docs/Which_functions_are_implemented.md

 ## Information functions

-* CELL -- Returns information about the formatting, location, or contents of a cell - filename info_source implemented in ruby
+* CELL -- Returns information about the formatting, location, or contents of a cell - filename info_source address implemented in ruby
 * ERROR.TYPE -- Returns a number corresponding to an error type
 * INFO -- Returns information about the current operating environment
 * ISBLANK -- Returns TRUE if the value is blank -- _R_ _C_